 Lecturers are “teaching only” faculty at UBC.
 The primary responsibility of faculty in this rank is to teach credit courses.
 Lecturers are also expected to participate fully in the affairs of their departments and undertake service assignments within their departments, and are eligible to participate in university-wide service activities.

-Lecturer appointments (and reappointments) are for one to five years.
+Lecturer appointments (and reappointments) are for one to eight years.
+When a lecturer has held appointments in six successive academic years in any one unit, any subsequent reappointment as Lecturer in the unit will be for a minimum of three years.
+After nine years of successive service any subsequent appointment will be for a minimum of five years.
 While most Lecturers will be appointed to full-time contracts, part-time contracts are also possible and will be implemented in accordance with the provisions governing reduced appointments under the Collective Agreement (Part 8).
 All Lecturers are eligible for benefits as well as CPI, merit and PSA adjustments

 Frequently Asked Questions